 - ¼ teaspoon of ground black pepper, or to taste

 - 1 teaspoon of salt, or to taste

 - Heat a tablespoon of oil over low heat in a large skillet.

 - Cook and stir the onions until they turn transparent.
 Add the pepper, tomatoes, garlic, vinegar and olives.
-Cover and simmer until the vegetables are cooked-through.
-Add the heart of palm, and 2 cups of water.
+Cover and simmer until the vegetables are cooked through.
+Add the heart of palm, water.
 Simmer uncovered until the liquid has reduced to half.

 - Season with pepper and salt to taste.